libing-milly/cs6620_postgresql/README.md

 ### Backend Server, Central Repository and Poller Scipt

-Please see the code and set up instructions of the backend server and the central repository in(https://github.com/amadgi/postgres_server)
+Please see the code and set up instructions of the backend server, the central repository and the poller script via(https://github.com/amadgi/postgres_server)

 ### Frontend